Dorism517/Human-SRA-Gem/Instructions for Human SRA GEM.md

         cd GEMmaker_runs
 ~~~
-3. Now, within your GEM working directory, run a test on GEMmaker. *The goal of this is to see a count of TMP gene expression matrix in the results section.
-As it is a fake genome and run just to test the program, the resulting GEMs will be very small, which can be seen using the command* ls -l *to list the line count/size.*
+3. Now, within your GEM working directory, run a test on GEMmaker. *This aims to see a count of TMP gene expression matrix in the results section.
+As it is an artificial genome run just to test the program, the resulting GEMs will be very small, which can be seen using the command* ls -l *to list the line count/size.*
 ~~~
         nextflow run systemsgenetics/gemmaker -profile test,singularity